-The water in Lake Retba constantly changes hues, but the most stunning pink shade appears during the dry season.
-The salt-loving micro-organism Dunaliella salina combined with high a mineral concentration and the intensity of the summer sun are the producers of the cotton candy-colored water.
-With the salt levels reaching up to 40%, the lake can sometimes take a more sinister shade, appearing blood red, a much less comforting place for your imagination to go when gazing out upon the surreal view.
+The water in Lake Retba constantly changes hues, but the most stunning pink shade appears during the dry season, roughly from November to June.
+During windy weather and during the short wet season from July to October, the lake’s color is not strikingly pink due to the rain, which dilutes the salinity.
+The salt-loving microorganism Dunaliella salina, combined with high mineral concentration and the intensity of the summer sun, are the reason for the cotton candy-colored water.
+With the salt levels reaching up to 40 percent, the lake can sometimes take a more sinister shade, appearing blood red, a much less comforting place for your imagination to go when gazing out upon the surreal view.

 Know Before You Go

 The lake is 40 km north of Senegal's capital, Dakar.
 With a car, the ride will take you less than one hour.